 - You will need to pay for a Medicare Part D prescription drug plan unless you have drug coverage through another source.

 - Before your coverage kicks in, you can see any doctor that takes Medicare and pay with the money in your MSA.
 But, if you need a few thousand dollars worth of care, you will likely need to spend a bunch of your own money before your coverage kicks in.
-And, if you are in a serious accident or diagnosed with a costly condition, you will need to make sure the doctors and hospitals you use are willing to accept payment from your health plan.
+And, if you are in a serious accident or diagnosed with a costly condition, you will need to make sure the doctors and hospitals you use are willing to accept payment from your Medical Savings Account health plan.

 While people with employer coverage are seeing huge increases in their deductibles and often have no choice but to accept them, people with Medicare can avoid them.
 Unless you have substantial assets to spend on health care, you likely should.